sjgeddam/FlowChart/README.md

 * Worked with Abby to accurately update the display based on user core data

 **Shannon Radey**
+* Calendar
+* Added functionality to the calendar story board to display icons for symptoms, ovulation, or periods as well as sliding to display the previous or next month as well as selecting a date to segue to tracker for that date.
+* Added design design aspects to tracker as well as appropriate segues
+* Put in constraints on the calendar, tracker, login, settings, and resources pages so the displays can work on iPhones 8 through iPhone 11 Pro Max
+* Added minimal design aspects to symptoms storyboard

 **Soujanya Geddam**
 * Built storyboards for tracker screens including symptoms, mood, and flow